-(c) Public availability of plans.
+(d) Public availability of plans.

-Strategic plans are a matter of public record; the public should be afforded the opportunity to obtain copies of the completed plan.
+Strategic plans are a matter of public record; the public should be afforded the opportunity to access the completed plan.
+Your agency should place the strategic plan on its WorldWideWeb site, or make it available through other electronic media.
+On request, a paper copy should be provided.
 Generally, a strategic plan should become publicly available when the plan is transmitted to Congress.
-(See also subsection 210.5(a) on electronic availability of strategic plans.)